 In total, 16 bakers lined up over 50 entries, from which the panel of 11 judges presented 9 gold, 18 silver and 7 bronze medals.

-Real Bread Campaign co-founders Chris Young and Andrew Whitley are key supporters of the Championships, as the only national awards to limit entries to Real Bread as defined by the Real Bread Campaign (i.e. made without any artificial additives).
+Real Bread Campaign co-founders Chris Young and Andrew Whitley are key supporters of the Championship, as the only national awards to limit entries to Real Bread as defined by the Real Bread Campaign (i.e. made without any artificial additives).

 Andrew Whitley (Scotland The Bread co-founder) moderates the judging panel alongside Wendy Barrie of Scottish Food Guide.
 Andrew began the day with a classroom session for the judges on fair assessment and evaluation of the categories.
 Chris Young sits on the judging panel, joined this year by: